 To transfer files, use your preferred SFTP client to connect to:

-Since process times are limited on the login nodes, trying to transfer large files directly to oakley.osc.edu may terminate partway through.
+Since process times are limited on the login nodes, trying to transfer large files directly to oakley.osc.edu or other login nodes may terminate partway through.
 The sftp.osc.edu is specially configured to avoid this issue, and so we recommend it for all your file transfers.

 See our Firewall and Proxy Settings page for information on how to configure your firewall to allow connection to and from OSC.